tbega/cs2pyexternalcheat/README.md

 3. Type `py main.py`

 # Troubleshooting!
-If you encounter the error "Cannot find Main.py module error" make sure you're running the launcher script `main.py` in the same folder where the folder `\cheat` is contained.
+If you encounter the error "Cannot find Main.py module error" make sure you're running the launcher script `main.py` in the same folder where the sub-folder `\cheat` is contained.

 ---
 # Other errors.